mattermost/docs/source/archive/sso-saml-okta.md

 ## Configure SAML for Mattermost

-13 - Start Mattermost server and sign into Mattermost as a System Administrator.
+13 - Start Mattermost server and log in to Mattermost as a System Administrator.
 Go to **System Console > Authentication > SAML**, and enter the following fields:
  - **SAML SSO URL**: `Identity Provider Single Sign-On URL` from Okta, specified in step 12.
  - **Identity Provider Issuer URL**: `Identity Provider Issuer` from Okta, specified in step 12.
  - **Identity Provider Public Certificate**: X.509 Public Certificate file you downloaded from Okta in step 12.